Jordan EJ12

+History

-The EJ12 incorporates heavy design revisions to the front of the chassis, therefore requiring a re-packaged front suspension system.
-New materials and production techniques have been utilised in the chassis to further reduce weight and the centre of gravity position, with the revised side-pods making the side impact structures smaller, but more efficient.
+The EJ12 incorporated heavy design revisions to the front of the chassis compared to the preceding EJ11, therefore requiring a re-packaged front suspension system.
+New materials and production techniques were utilised in the chassis to further reduce weight and the centre of gravity position, with the revised side-pods making the side impact structures smaller, but more efficient.

 Due to a drop in sponsorship money the team slipped backwards.
 Fisichella often exceeded the car's abilities in qualifying, a sixth place on the grid for Montreal surprising many onlookers.
 Yet results-wise, the Italian had to make do with a trio of fifth places and a final point from Hungary.
 Sato showed flashes of speed, but managed just two points, at Suzuka.
 Despite the drop in form, Jordan still managed sixth in the championship with nine points, ahead of BAR.
+However, it was not enough to retain the works Honda package, with the Japanese manufacturer having long announced before the end of the season that they would be concentrating solely on their partnership with BAR from 2003 onwards.

+Livery

+DHL become the team's co-main sponsor, along with Benson & Hedges.
+DHL's sponsorship of the team lasted only a year.

+Jordan used the Benson & Hedges logos, except at the British, French and United States Grands Prix; which was replaced with text "Be on Edge" (Benson & Hedges minus the 'n', 's','&', 'H' and 's').

+Post-competition

+As of 2023, the EJ12 chassis number 1, driven by Sato, is in the ownership of a driving experience company called Drift Limits.
+Drift Limits owner Jonathan Barden and instructor David Went both drove this car at the 2023 British Grand Prix race weekend during the historic demo.